 What should I do when I owe tax and want to e-file my income tax return?

 When you e-file and owe tax, your payment is due by April 15.
-Any payment received after April 15 is subject to penalty and interest.
+Any payment received after April 15 (tax year 2019 due date extended to July 15, 2020) is subject to penalty and interest.

 There are now multiple ways to pay tax due on e-filed returns:

 - Direct Debit.
 Payment on a tax due return can be made using direct debit at the same time the tax return is e-filed, when supported by the software.
 Direct Debit is not available for amended Michigan returns but is available for amended City of Detroit returns.

 - All Michigan Individual Income Tax filers may choose to make a payment using a credit or debit card.
 Credit card payments will be assessed a convenience fee of 2.35% of the total payment amount.
 Debit card payments will be charged a flat fee of $3.95.

 Note: City of Detroit payments are not eligible for Treasury e-Payments and you must use Direct Debit or Form CITY-V (CITY Income Tax e-file Payment Voucher).

-- Or, submit your payment(s), along with Individual Income Tax e-file Payment Voucher MI-1040-V and/or City Income Tax e-file Payment Voucher CITY-V. Your tax preparer or computer software will provide a copy of the form.
+- Or, submit your payment(s), along with Individual Income Tax Payment Voucher MI-1040-V and/or City Income Tax e-file Payment Voucher CITY-V. Your tax preparer or computer software will provide a copy of the form.
 Do not include a copy of your return with your payment(s).